hania041/basic---cpp---programs/README.md

 - `positive-negative numbers checker.cpp` _ check whether a number is positive,negative or zero.
 - `2player.cpp`_one player enters a number and the other guesses it.
 - `simple-5operation-calculator.cpp` _takes input from user and performs a specific operation
-- `2player-number-guessing game.cpp` A two-player number guessing game where Player 1 enters a hidden secret number and Player 2 guesses it with hints.
+- `2player-number-guessing game.cpp`_ A two-player number guessing game where Player 1 enters a hidden secret number and Player 2 guesses it with hints.
-- `random-number-guesiing game.cpp` A random number guessing game where the computer picks a number between 1–100 and the player guesses until correct.
+- `random-number-guesiing game.cpp` _A random number guessing game where the computer picks a number between 1–100 and the player guesses until correct.
-- `unit converter.cpp`A simple unit converter that converts inches, gallons, miles, pounds, and megabytes into their respective units.
+- `unit converter.cpp`_A simple unit converter that converts inches, gallons, miles, pounds, and megabytes into their respective units.
+-`mini-quiz-game.cpp`_A mini quiz game with 3 multiple-choice questions and score tracking.
 More programs will be added soon!

 ---